 Infants must be at least 6 months old in order to be able to travel on most cruises with Celebrity.
 For transatlantic cruises, transpacific cruises, and some cruises to South America, as well as cruises with three or more consecutive days at sea, children must be at least 12 months old.

-For those traveling with toddlers over 6 months old, there are various programs onboard tailored to entertain them, including Toddler Time (for kids under 3), and Camp at Sea (ages 3 -12).
+For those traveling with toddlers over 6 months old, there are various programs onboard tailored to entertain them, including Toddler Time, for kids under 3, and Camp at Sea, for kids ages 3 -12.

 What are some of the best cruises for toddlers?

 If you’re cruising with your toddler for the first time, these are some of the best cruises to book.

 Cruises with departure ports close to your home city

 Taking a flight before boarding a cruise with a toddler can be taxing on both kids and parents.
 By picking a departure port close to home, you’ll be able to cut down on travel time before your cruise even begins, ensuring a smooth trip once you do take off on your actual vacation.